Skip to main content

 Custom Domains

 Projects deployed to Cloud Engine can only be accessed with domains configured.
-You can bind domains by going to Dashboard > LeanEngine > Your group > Settings > Domains.
+You can bind domains by going to Dashboard > LeanEngine > Manage deployment > Your group > Settings > Domains.

 If you bind a domain that starts with stg- (e.g., stg-api.example.com), it will be assigned to the staging environment automatically.